 Life Paths Promising Scholar & Advocate 2018 Award Recipients

-Life Paths Appalachian Research Center offered six travel scholarships for scholars and advocates for presentations that focus on under-served or disadvantaged communities.
+Life Paths Research Center offered six travel scholarships for scholars and advocates for presentations that focus on under-served or disadvantaged communities.

 Four Life Paths Promising Scholars and two Promising Advocates were named for ResilienceCon 2018.
 We are proud to announce the 2018 recipients of the Life Paths Promising Scholar Awards, and are excited for more promising scholars and advocates in 2019!